awsdocs/amazon-redshift-developer-guide/doc_source/r_COMMENT.md

 116658 |     1259 |        0 | Contains listings of individual events.
 ```

 The following example uses the psql `\dd` command to view the comments\.
-Amazon Redshift does not support psql directly\.
+Amazon Redshift doesn't support psql directly\.
 You must execute psql commands from the PostgreSQL psql client\.

 **Note**
 The `\dd` command returns comments only with the psql 8\.x versions\.